 Las Vegas Freeways

-The Las Vegas freeway system is made up of three main freeways that transport drivers around the heart of the metropolitan area.
+The Las Vegas freeway system is comprised of three main freeways that transport drivers around the heart of the metropolitan area.
 These three interstate freeways (I-15, I-215, and I-515) basically create a rough circle around and through the cities of Las Vegas, Henderson, Green Valley, and Paradise (where the Las Vegas Strip is located).

 There are no freeway connections cutting across the middle of town.
-What this means is that if you’re going to take the freeway to your destination you may actually have to jump on a freeway headed in completely the wrong direction in order to loop around the northern or southern end of the city to get you pointing back in the direction you originally wanted to go.
+What this means is that if you’re going to take the freeway to your destination, you may actually have to jump on a freeway headed in completely the wrong direction in order to loop around the northern or southern end of the city to get yourself pointing back in the direction you originally wanted to go.